dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   * Running on Cloud (AWS), these instructions are coming soon.

-  * Running in parallel, As of MET v10.1.0 Grid-Stat can be run in parallel.
+  * Running in parallel.
+As of MET v10.1.0 Grid-Stat can be run in parallel.
-    Please reach out via METplus Discussions if you need help with doing this.
+    Please reach out via METplus Discussions if help is needed.

 Config Best Practices / Recommendations